• Skip to main content

 For the Sauce

-• 2 28oz cans crushed tomatoes whole peeled (broken up, either squeezed by hand or chopped) San Marzano are best!
+• 2 28oz cans crushed tomatoes or whole peeled (chopped with juice) San Marzano are best!

 • 1 28oz can water